Zheng Jie: 2012

 She chose to begin the grass-court season in Birmingham, however as she registered late she was forced to qualify for the main draw, which she did by beating both Natalie Grandin and Sandra Zaniewska.
 Zheng won three matches to reach the quarter-finals, where she defeated fourth-seeded Roberta Vinci in a three set match hampered by multiple rain delays.
 In the semifinals Zheng lost to Jelena Janković in three sets.

 At Wimbledon, Zheng entered both ladies' singles (seeded 25th) and ladies' doubles, partnering with compatriot Peng Shuai (unseeded).
 In the first round singles, she defeated unseeded Canadian Stéphanie Dubois.
 In round two, Zheng avenged her French Open defeat by Wozniak, another unseeded Canadian, in straight sets.
 In the third round, Zheng lost 7–6, 2–6, 7–9 to Serena Williams who hit a Wimbledon record of 23 aces.
 In the first-round doubles, Zheng and Peng lost to Marina Erakovic and Tamarine Tanasugarn, 2–6, 2–6.

 At the US Open, Zheng lost in the third round to world No. 1, Victoria Azarenka, 0–6, 1–6.
-In doubles, Zheng decided to partner with Katarina Srebotnik, however they lost in the first round.
+In doubles, Zheng decided to partner with Katarina Srebotnik, however, they lost in the first round.

-Following the US Open, Zheng competed in the Asian swing.
+Following the US Open, Zheng competed in the Asian Swing.
 Zheng was the second seed in Guangzhou, but lost in the second round to Laura Robson.
 In Tokyo, Zheng was crushed by Dominika Cibulková 6–0, 6–3 in the second round, while in Beijing Zheng was upset in the first round by Lara Arruabarrena Vecino.
-In Osaka Zheng was seeded second, but lost to Pauline Parmentier in the second round.
+Seeded second in Osaka, she lost to Pauline Parmentier in the second round.

 Zheng qualified for the Tournament of Champions as a result of the withdrawal of Venus Williams.
 In the round-robin section of the tournament, Zheng was grouped with Nadia Petrova, Maria Kirilenko and Tsvetana Pironkova.
 Zheng lost her matches to Petrova and Pironkova, and retired while down in the first set against Sofia Arvidsson, Kirilenko's replacement.
 Zheng ended the year ranked No. 26.